AlexKanotz/Checkers-Game/README.md

 # Checkers-Game
-Created by: Alex Kanotz
+-Created by: Alex Kanotz

-Future Implementations:
+--Future Implementations:
-Create an option to play against a computer
+-Create an option to play against a computer